vpacheco-filho/Earth_Invaders_Eva/README.md

-# Space_Invaders_Lua
+# Earth Invaders EVA
-Space invaders with Lua and Love2D
+A shooting space ship game made with Lua and Love2D